 - Full access to new and additional products that were never available through traditional perpetual licenses, including Character Animator, Experience Design (XD), Dimension, and Premiere Rush, as well as new iPad versions of Photoshop and Illustrator.

-- The premium version of Creative Cloud Express, which lets you create and share branded stories using your own logo, fonts, colors, templates, themes, and more.
+- The premium version of Adobe Express, which enables you to create and share branded stories using your own logo, fonts, colors, templates, themes, and more.
 This product alone is a US$9.99/month value.

 - You can install all of the desktop programs on up to two of your computers, and easily move the software between different systems as needed.